Weighted Vests: Dressing For Fitness Success

 The notion of wearing a weighted vest might occur to a fitness enthusiast for things like pushups and pullups, but what about for other goals?
-Convincing new research points us in the direction of weighted vests as the latest tools for building power, strength, and propelling weight loss!
+Convincing new research points us in the direction of weighted vests as the latest tools for building power, strength, and propelling weight loss for our personal training clients!

 Understanding the “Gravitostat”